linear-b/gitstream/docs/github-installation.md

 --8<-- "docs/downloads/gitstream.yml"
 ```

-!!! tip "Learn how to test and change rule"
+!!! tip "Learn how to add your first rule"

     Jump to the [Quick Start](quick-start.md) page.